-Importantly, a growing share of ecommerce purchases in France occurs on mobile devices due to pandemic of Covid 19.
-France was suffering one of the lowest market share in the European Union for mobile commerce, with less than 25% of online sales completed on mobile.
+Importantly, a growing share of eCommerce purchases in France occurs on mobile devices due to the pandemic of Covid 19.
+France was suffering one of the lowest market shares in the European Union for mobile commerce, with less than 25% of online sales completed on mobile.
 Most French merchants prepared themselves for rising mobile commerce in the next year and the lockdown has accelerated this process.

 The market share of mobile commerce is now around 40% and CAGR is about 17%.

 In 2021, the market share of mobile commerce, or m-commerce, is now around 40%, representing $32 billion.
-With more than 28 million users buying items on their mobiles, it’s a key area to target if you’re a business owner looking to maximise your reach in 2021.
-But what sections of the e-commerce market are performing best in France in 2021?
+With more than 28 million users buying items on their mobiles, it’s a key area to target if you’re a business owner or online retailer looking to maximise your reach in 2022.
+But what sections of the e-commerce market are performing best in France in 2022?

 3. The role of fashion in France’s e-commerce market

 France is almost synonymous with fashion, with Paris being an official fashion capital.
 It ranks up there with the likes of Milan, London and New York, and the country has seen some of the most famous names within the fashion industry capture audiences across the globe.
 Therefore, it’s no surprise that fashion is the largest component of France’s e-commerce market.
 In 2021, the e-commerce fashion market in France is estimated to be worth just under $22 billion.